-Minimum requirements for WIFI devices at Tusculum College
+Minimum requirements for WIFI devices at Tusculum University

 Currently WIFI service supports two bands, 2.4 GHz and 5 GHz.
 Most devices such as cell phones, gaming consoles etc…. use the 2.4 band which is the reason for having an adapter that supports the 5 GHz band.
 Any wireless device should have a dual band WI-FI certified adapter that supports the 802.11n technology.
 This will allow the device to use the 5 GHz band which supports a better connection with less interference.
 The 2.4GHz band is used by most devices which in turn causes more interference as devices compete against each other for signal strength

 Password – contact help desk for this if you do not already have it.

 Tusculum University students living on campus have the option to upgrade their Internet connections to a broadband service provided by College Cable Services.

 Under the agreement, College Cable Services offers an optional high speed broadband cable modem Internet service in all Tusculum University residence halls and campus houses.

 The ResNet offering by College Cable Services will provide the bandwidth necessary for students who play World of Warcraft, for example.

 CONNECTING TO THE CAMPUS WIRED NETWORK IN RESIDENCE HALLS

 Once you have your PC with Ethernet Card and a 10′ patch cord, you are ready to set up your PC.
 Before you connect to the Ethernet port mounted on the wall in your room, make sure your anti-virus software is configured for automatic updates and is current.
 Also, you should ensure that the firewall on your computer is configured and turned on.
 Be sure not to confuse your Ethernet port with the phone jack.